Notice to Proceed: January 2018

 STREETS DEPARTMENT ANNOUNCES CONSTRUCTION UPDATE FOR THE NORTH AMERICAN STREET STREETSCAPE PROJECT

 Work is being performed by Tony DePaul and Son Contractors.
-The value of the construction contract is $26.4 M, and it is being funded with a Federal TIGER Grant as well as Federal Funds and Streets Department and Water Department funds.
+The value of the construction contract is $26.4 M, and is funded with a Federal TIGER Grant as well as Federal Funds and Streets and Water Department funds.

 Learn more about the project at http://www.americanstimprovementproject.com/.
-The Streets Department thanks area citizens for their efforts and involvement during the design phase of this project.
-It also thanks citizens in advance for their patience and cooperation during the upcoming construction phase.
+The Streets Department thanks area residents for their efforts and involvement during the design phase of this project and in advance for their patience and cooperation during the upcoming construction phase.